aaron1rcl/tvs_regression/README.md

 <br>
 <br>
 Now we want to find the best possible time shift (tau) for each input impulse in X(t).
 It stands to reason that the best possible time shift would be the one that is not too far away from the observed impulse and also gives the best possible prediction.
-In this example, we can get the prediction y by simply multiplying the shifted value by its paramter B. From there we can calculate the likelihood estimate for time shift + prediction error.
+In this example, we can get the prediction y by simply multiplying the shifted value by its parameter B. From there we can calculate the likelihood estimate for time shift + prediction error.
 In principle, we can then try a number of values of tau (i.e. optimise) to maximise the likelihood for this impulse.
 However, we must also consider that the impulses in X(t) are not independent from each other.
 After shifting, its possible that two or more effects can occur simultaneously.
 This could be particularly problematic if there are multiple impulses within a short period of time, or the impulses have a distributed effect over multiple time points.